 In 2 Samuel 9, we read of another example of sacrificial and clearly intentional compassion.
 After King Saul and his heir Jonathan were murdered in battle, some assumed David would kill off any rival for his place on the thrown.
 Instead, in verse 3, this is what David asked: "Is there no one still alive from the house of Saul to whom I can show God's kindness?"

 I mean ... right?

-Mephibosheth (I know - say that three times fast), Jonathan's son, was then brought to David, who immediately changed that boy's heritage from Saul's family to his own.
+Mephibosheth (I know - say that three times fast), Jonathan's son, was then brought to David, who knew how to be a compassionate person, immediately changed that boy's heritage from Saul's family to his own.
 He sympathetically and affectionately invited him to "share his table" - just as if he were his own kid.

 You may know I have two adopted sons.
-I am not telling you this to say I'm anything like king David.
+I am not telling you this to say I'm anything like king David, the bet example of compassion.
 I struggle with the challenges any mom faces when there are kids living under her roof who are not her own fruit.
 It challenges me ALL.
 THE.
 TIME.
 However, my dear husband (who is aptly named David), is a master of grace and patience.
 Even when things are hitting rock bottom he takes every possibility to show intentional kindness toward our sons.
 Not that I don't!
 He just does it WAY better and takes every opportunity. ;-)

 Being trapped in a plane is not TOO unlike what we are dealing with right now.
 Except the plane is our living room and there is no kind stranger to occupy our children while we manage our house.
 There is television and PlayStation or X-box or a number of other "screen savers."
 And these things are extremely helpful sometimes!
 But not ALL times.

 I believe compassion will make you beautiful.
 As an heiress of the limitless compassion of God, I am challenging myself to watch for those opportunities to show intentional kindness too.